-- 1) Scale and intensity differences: The scale and intensity of cooperation vary dramatically among societies, from groups where the scale of cooperation is limited to small hamlets or extended families (Johnson 2003) to modern nation-states that routinely cooperate on the order of thousands or even millions of individuals.
-Over two decades of research, using behavioral experiments, survey measures and ecologically-valid observational techniques, have repeatedly documented this ample and important variation (Algan & Cahuc 2013; Balliet & Van Lange 2012; Henrich et al. 2001, 2010; Hruschka et al. 2014; Purzycki et al. 2016; Schulz et al. 2019). - 2) Domain differences: The domains of cooperation vary substantially from society to society?
-Comparative ethnography shows that different social groups inhabiting the same ecology cooperate in different domains.
-Some cooperate only in warfare and fishing, while others, just downstream, cooperate only in house-building and communal rituals (Curry et al. 2019; Henrich & Henrich 2007). - 3) Rapid expansion: Over the last 12,000 years, human societies scaled up from relatively small-scale communities to vast states (Turchin 2015)?
-Theories of human cooperation need to explain this rapid process, and why it proceeded at different rates in different populations and on different continents. - 4) Non-cooperative and maladaptive behavior: The same sanctioning and other incentivizing mechanisms that support cooperation in some human populations, such as those based on punishment, reputation, and signaling, also enforce costly behaviors that are unrelated to cooperation, such as ritual practices, food taboos, sexual prohibitions and clothing customs.
-Why do these same mechanisms sometimes also sustain maladaptive practices, like the consumption of dead relatives (spreading prion diseases), female foot-binding, and female genital cutting (Durham 1991; Mackie 1996; Vogt et al. 2017)?
+- Scale and intensity differences: The scale and intensity of cooperation vary dramatically among societies, from groups in which the scale of cooperation is limited to small hamlets or extended families (Johnson 2003) to modern nation states that routinely cooperate on the order of thousands or even millions of individuals.
+Research using behavioral experiments, survey measures, and ecologically valid observational techniques over two decades has repeatedly documented this ample and important variation (Algan & Cahuc 2013; Balliet & Van Lange 2013; Henrich et al. 2001, 2010; Hruschka et al. 2014; Purzycki et al. 2016; Schulz et al. 2019). - 2.
+Domain differences: The domains of cooperation vary substantially from society to society.
+Comparative ethnography shows that different social groups inhabiting the same ecology cooperate in different domains: Some cooperate only in warfare and fishing, while others, just downstream, cooperate only in house building and communal rituals (Curry et al. 2019, Henrich & Henrich 2007). - 3.
+Rapid expansion: Over the last 12,000 years, human societies scaled up from relatively small-scale communities to vast states (Turchin 2015).
+Theories of human cooperation need to explain this rapid process and why it proceeded at different rates in different populations and on different continents.

+4. Noncooperative and maladaptive behavior: The same sanctioning and other incentivizing mechanisms that support cooperation in some human populations, such as those based on punishment, reputation, and signaling, also enforce costly behaviors that are unrelated to cooperation, such as ritual practices, food taboos, sexual prohibitions, and clothing customs.
+These same mechanisms sometimes even sustain maladaptive practices, like the consumption of dead relatives (spreading prion diseases), female foot-binding, and female genital cutting (Durham 1991, Mackie 1996, Vogt et al. 2017).

-Ongoing efforts to explain cooperation in our species will need to confront these puzzles.
+Ongoing efforts to explain cooperation in our species will need to confront these puzzling patterns.
 However, some psychologists may react to these explanatory challenges by seeing them as questions that reside outside of their discipline.
 Here, by introducing readers to an evolutionary framework that incorporates culture, we'll show how fundamental questions about human nature, psychological diversity, social structure, and child development can be addressed in a cumulative fashion (Muthukrishna & Henrich 2019).
-As we'll see, the current evidence supports the view that our psychology coevolves culturally with our institutions, so any account of "human cooperative psychology" requires a theory that integrates the cultural evolution of social norms and institutions.
+As we discuss below, the current evidence supports the view that our psychology coevolves culturally with our institutions, so that any account of human cooperative psychology requires a theory that integrates the cultural evolution of social norms and institutions.

-We'll begin by introducing an extended evolutionary synthesis that considers the emergence of our species' capacities for cultural learning, the rise of cultural evolution, and the ensuing interaction between our genetic and cultural forms of inheritance.
-Then, using the extended synthesis as a theoretical menu of the major evolutionary mechanisms that have been proposed to explain human cooperation, we'll review key results related to kinship, direct reciprocity, reputation, punishment, and signaling.
-For each of these mechanisms, we'll consider the potential role for both genetic and cultural evolutionary processes in light of research from diverse populations, as well as from other primates.
-After highlighting the limitations of these mechanisms for explaining human cooperation, we'll consider how intergroup competition in cultural evolution interacts with these within-group mechanisms to provide a more complete account.
-Next, having illustrated various ways that cultural evolution produces social norms, we'll discuss three interrelated culture-gene coevolutionary hypotheses that consider how social norms, as a recurrent feature in our lineages' ancestral environments, may have driven the genetic evolution of various aspects of our social psychology.
-Finally, we'll close by presenting research that anchors our cultural evolutionary psychology in history, and analyze how the diffusion of specific institutions, including those related to kinship and religion, have shaped our cooperative psychology.
+We begin by introducing an extended evolutionary synthesis that considers the emergence of our species' capacities for cultural learning, the rise of cultural evolution, and the ensuing interaction between our genetic and cultural forms of inheritance.
+Then, using the extended synthesis as a theoretical menu of the major evolutionary mechanisms that have been proposed to explain human cooperation, we review key results related to kinship, direct reciprocity, reputation, punishment, and signaling.
+For each of these mechanisms, we consider the potential role for both genetic and cultural evolutionary processes in light of research from diverse human populations as well as from other primates.
+After highlighting the limitations of these mechanisms for explaining human cooperation, we consider how intergroup competition in cultural evolution interacts with these within-group mechanisms.
+Next, having illustrated various ways that cultural evolution produces social norms, we discuss three interrelated culture-gene coevolutionary hypotheses that consider how social norms, as a recurrent feature in our lineages' ancestral environments, may have driven the genetic evolution of various aspects of our social psychology.
+We conclude by presenting research that anchors the cultural evolution of psychology in history, and we discuss how the diffusion of specific institutions, including those related to kinship and religion, have shaped our cooperative psychology.